Stocks are at new highs, with the Volatility Index near the lows for the year.

 European equities closed marginally higher as upbeat U.S. economic sentiment continued to buoy investor sentiment, reports CNBC's Simon Hobbs.

 Just before Christmas, the market has been gifted with more strong economic data--this time, in the form of November durable goods.

 CNBC's Carolin Roth reports on all the market moving events from Europe, including

 Arjuna Mahendran, CIO of Emirates National Bank of Dubai lays out crucial investment strategies and key regions to keep an eye out for in 2014.

 CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a strong move in semiconductors.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, as the risk-on rally continues.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the EU's AAA credit rating downgrade.

 Stocks are jumping on a third quarter U.S. gross domestic product (GDP) revision that was much stronger than expected.